microsoft/napajs/docs/api/metric.md

 ### <a name="metric-set"></a> `set(value: number, dimensions?: string[]): void`

-Set absolute value of this metric on an instance constrained by dimension values.
+Set absolute value on an instance of the metric constrained by dimension values.
 Example:
 ```js
 // Create a percentile metric to measure end-to-end latency, with 1 dimension of client-id.